QuickBooks Blog

 Location

-Business location is one of the most important decisions you'll make when starting a business, and it plays a significant role in employee cost.
+Business location is one of the most important decisions you'll make when starting a business, and it significantly affects employee costs.
 State and local tax rates for unemployment insurance and other levies vary considerably.
 General living costs can also influence potential hires' salary expectations in a specific area.

 Market conditions

-Hiring costs will always fluctuate based on economic conditions and the demand for particular skills.
+Hiring costs will always fluctuate with economic conditions and the demand for specific skills.
 In a tight labor market, attracting and keeping skilled employees may require increased compensation and better benefits.
 On the other hand, during economic downturns, the labor market might be more favorable to employers.

 Industry & role type

 Different industries and roles will have different compensation standards.
 For example, a highly specialized technical role in SaaS will likely command a higher salary than an entry-level administrative position.
-You'll want to research the industry and role you want to hire for before calculating salary.
+You'll want to research the industry and the role you're hiring for before calculating the salary.

 Recruiting & onboarding costs